 With a mechanical or manual thermostat, you control the temperature setting manually.
 These are best for people who are home often and prefer a fixed temperature.

 Choose Your Options (Programmable Thermostats)

-These thermostats allow you to program a unique setting for each day, offering the ultimate in flexibility.
-You can set up to four periods per day, every day of the week.
+These thermostats allow you to program a unique setting for each day, offering the ultimate flexibility.
+You can set up four periods per day, every day of the week.
 This option is great for people with busy schedules.

 This type of programmable thermostat will allow you to set one program for the weekdays and separate programs for Saturday and Sunday.
 This type of thermostat can be programmed for up to four periods per programmable session.

 This option allows up to four programmable sessions with separate settings for the weekdays and weekends.

 This option allows you to set up one program for the entire week with up to four sessions.

 Trust the experts

 At ICE Air Conditioning & Plumbing, we’re dedicated to providing our customers with the right solution for their homes.
 That’s why we created an Air Conditioning Replacement Guide that you can check out to learn more about how to find the right HVAC installer for your home.

 We understand that your family’s health is your priority.
 We thrive on providing you with assertive and clear information about how to improve your home’s air quality.
 If you’re worried about pollution in your home, you can also check out our blog “How Can You Fix The Problem Of Polluted Air?”